vickmuir/Backup/r1soft-cdp-bare-metal-restore-procedures.md

 # R1Soft CDP Bare Metal Restore Procedures

-Below is the process for completing a bare metal restore to a IBM Bluemix public/private VM or bare metal server.
+Below is the process for completing a bare metal restore to public/private {{site.data.keyword.BluVirtServers_full}} or BluBareMetServers_full}}.
 This process would be followed in the case of a server failure that causes data/OS loss.
 This process will restore all file system blocks backed up (including the OS and any files that were not excluded from backups).
-This process should not be followed if the restoration of a subset of files is the objective (Refer to http://wiki.r1soft.com/display/CDP/Restoring+Files for restotration of the files only).
+This process should not be followed if the restoration of a subset of files is the objective (Refer to [R1Soft Wiki](http://wiki.r1soft.com/display/CDP/Restoring+Files){:new_window} for restotration of the files only).

 ## R1Soft Server Tasks

-1. Log into R1Soft server via browser (IP and admin password available via the [Control portal](https://control.softlayer.com/)).
+1. Log into R1Soft server via browser (IP and admin password available via the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}).
 2. Click on **Recovery Points** on the bottom left-hand side of the R1Soft management portal.
 3. Select the server you wish to restore and the **Disk Safe** you wish to you restore from.
 4. Locate in the list of recovery points the point from which you want to restore.